-Pursuant to the Board of Trustees' mandate, the Board of Trustees oversees and monitors the REIT's policies and practices related to the strategy and the alignment of the strategy with the REIT's overall business objectives.
-The Board of Trustees is required to satisfy itself that the REIT has developed and implemented appropriate ESG standards in the conduct of its operations.
-At least annually, together with Starlight, the Board of Trustees reviews the REIT's ESG reporting and verifies compliance with any applicable legal and regulatory requirements related to ESG disclosure.
+Pursuant to the Board's mandate, the Board oversees and monitors the REIT's policies and practices related to the strategy and the alignment of the strategy with the REIT's overall business objectives.
+The Board is required to satisfy itself that the REIT has developed and implemented appropriate ESG standards in the conduct of its operations.
+At least annually, together with Starlight, the Board reviews the REIT's ESG program reporting and verifies compliance with any applicable legal and regulatory requirements related to ESG disclosure.

-Pursuant to the charter of the Audit Committee, members of the Audit Committee are required to satisfy themselves that adequate procedures and controls are in place for the review of the metrics, key performance indicators and other quantitative data included in the REIT's public disclosure including with respect to ESG reporting.
+Pursuant to the charter of the Audit Committee, members of the Audit Committee are required to satisfy themselves that adequate procedures and controls are in place for the review of the metrics, key performance indicators and other quantitative data included in the REIT's public disclosure relating to ESG reporting.

-Pursuant to the charter of the GC&N Committee, the GC&N Committee is required to review the REIT's diversity policy at least annually and take into consideration the diversity policy when establishing qualifications for potential trustees and officers.
-In addition, the charter provides that the GC&N Committee is required to review, on a periodic basis, the REIT's governance practices in relation to its ESG program, including assessing and making recommendations regarding the Board of Trustees' level of ESG education and expertise; and must review the REIT's public disclosure related to its ESG policies and practices.
+Pursuant to the charter of the GC&N Committee, the GC&N Committee is required to review the REIT's diversity policy at least annually and take into consideration the diversity policy when establishing qualifications for potential non-executive trustees of the REIT ("Trustees") and officers.
+In addition, the charter provides that the GC&N Committee is required to review, on a periodic basis, the REIT's governance practices in relation to its ESG program, including assessing and making recommendations regarding the Board's level of ESG education and expertise; and must review the REIT's public disclosure related to its ESG policies and practices.